WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-18-rabbitmq-in-an-asp-net-core-3-1-microservice.md

 ## Shortcomings of my Implementation

 In the CustomerApi, there is no real exception handling right now.
 This means that if there is an error while processing a message, the message will be deleted from the queue and therefore be lost.
-Also if there is no connection to RabbitMq, the message will be discareded and therefore lost.
+Also if there is no connection to RabbitMQ, the message will be discareded and therefore lost.
 In a production environment, you should save this message somewhere and process it once all systems are back up and running.

 Another problem is that after the message is read, it is removed from the queue.
 This means only one receiver is possible at the moment.
 There are also no unit tests for the implementation of the RabbitMQ client.